 Offaly schools heading to Student Enterprise Programme National Final

-Banagher, Tullamore and Ferbane Schools Heading to Student Enterprise Programme National Finals.
+Banagher, Tullamore and Ferbane schools are heading to the Student Enterprise Programme National Finals.

 This year’s Programme included a new pilot competition across the Junior and Intermediate categories.
 The My Entrepreneurial Journey pilot required students to map out the life of an entrepreneur and what is required.